Leviticus 19:33-34

 God’s people must love the sojourner as themselves because they too were once strangers.

-33 “ ‘If a stranger lives as a foreigner with you in your land, you shall not do him wrong.
+33 When a foreigner resides with you in your land, you must not oppress him.

-34 The stranger who lives as a foreigner with you shall be to you as the native-born among you, and you shall love him as yourself; for you lived as foreigners in the land of Egypt.
-I am Yahweh your God.
+34 You must treat the foreigner living among you as native-born and love him as yourself, for you were foreigners in the land of Egypt.
+I am the LORD your God.

 God’s people must love the sojourner as themselves because they too were once strangers.